Local Fields in Primo VE for I-Share

 Current Concerns for Local Fields in the I-Share Environment

-I-Share institutions can set up and configure Local Fields in Primo VE for display, searching, or facets by using the MARC21 Field Method.
+I-Share institutions can set up and configure additional Local Fields in Primo VE for display, searching, or facets by using the MARC21 Field Method.
+See step-by-step instructions below.

 If an I-Share institution has a MARC bibliographic field that you would like to display that is not possible using the MARC21 Field Method—that is, outside of the set 009, 09X, 490, 5XX, 69X, 9XX, or a field within that set that requires conditional logic—contact so that we can maintain a list of such fields for future consortial consideration.

-If your institution has already used the Normalization Rule Method to create Local Fields, please notify at so that we can work with you to consider and test consortial implications.
+If your institution has already used the Normalization Rule Method to create Local Fields, please notify at so that we can work with you to test network implications and consider if these fields could be consortial fields.

 How to Create Local Fields for I-Share Institutions